 Matplotlib / Seaborn Notebook

-Matplotlib is Python's foundational plotting library.
-Seaborn is built on top of it and handles statistical charts with less boilerplate.
-In practice, use Seaborn for most plots and drop into Matplotlib when you need fine-grained control.
+Matplotlib is Python's base plotting library.
+Seaborn is built on top of it and handles statistical charts with less code.
+In real work, use Seaborn for most plots and drop into Matplotlib when you need fine-grained control.

-All examples use the same parking dataset from Pandas Notebook: parking_df, payment_df, and station_df, plus aggregated results like monthly and station_summary that you'd produce from those workflows.
-For choosing the right chart type for your data, see Visualization Selection Guide.
+All examples use the same parking dataset from Pandas Notebook: parking_df, payment_df, and station_df, plus aggregated results like monthly and station_summary that you would get from those workflows.
+For picking the right chart for your data, see Visualization Selection Guide.

 import matplotlib.pyplot as plt